 Jay Baer notes that with content marketing now in the mainstream, every company (to the extent they participate) is a publisher.
 He sees that split identity (core business vs. content management business) as the root of an overkill tendency from some parties: the proliferation of vast amounts of content that do not do the company any good.

 That idea is sound but could also be misconstrued.
 Content marketing is not about straightforward advertising on how great your company is.
-It’s about finding the right approaches in terms of subject matter, tone, and format; along with finding the right ways to deliver the content in directed ways.
+It’s about finding the right approaches in terms of subject matter, tone, and format, along with finding the right ways to deliver the content in directed ways.
 Thinking about the money can be the first step to developing your plan, but never forget that value to users is paramount.
 Consider leveraging content management assistants to streamline and optimize your content creation and management processes.

 Misunderstanding about content marketing: It’s words and pictures.

 Content marketing is all about creativity.
 Atlantic.Net’s series of comics about the Cloud Hosting industry is not always considered the most humorous topic but is one example of an interesting format to give you and your customers a new angle on your chosen topics.
-For more blog articles, community resources, and information about our many hosting options like Linux cloud hosting and PCI compliant hosting among others, please check out our website at Atlantic.Net.
+For more blog articles, community resources, and information about our many hosting options like Linux VPS and PCI compliant hosting, among others, please check out our website at Atlantic.Net.

 By Moazzam Adnan